 The Legal Standard for Repairs: Warranty of Habitability

-Landlords should generally try to make repairs in a timely manner, but catering to excessive or unwarranted demands by tenants can become tiresome and distract from other, more important duties.
-When deciding how to prioritize repairs, landlords should always consider whether the repair affects the habitability of the rental unit.
+Landlords should try to make repairs in a timely manner, but catering to excessive or unwarranted demands by tenants can distract from more important duties.
+When deciding what repairs to make first, landlords should prioritize repairs that affect the habitability of the rental unit.

 Repairs that Affect the Warranty of Habitability

 Every time a landlord rents out a rental unit, they are implicitly promising that it is fit for human habitation.
 (That is, they have made a warranty of habitability.)

 Exactly what is included in the warranty of habitability can vary from state to state.
 For example, some states make it the landlord's duty to ensure that the rental units are safe.
 Those landlords must repair exterior locks, lights, and other basic safety devices as soon as possible.